An Interview with a Sandplay Facilitator: Bongekile Ngcobo

 How did you find out about Sandplay?

-I saw on Facebook or LinkedIn that they were looking for Sandplay facilitators and so I signed up for the training.
-I was really curious about the silence of the sandplay experience.
-My background and training is around dealing with trauma and process facilitation, all of which involves talking, so I was curious about how this silence would work!
+I saw on Facebook or LinkedIn that they were looking for Sandplay facilitators, so I signed up for the training.
+I was really curious about the silence of the Sandplay experience.
+My background and training are around dealing with trauma and process facilitation, all of which involves talking, so I was curious about how this silence would work!

 How was the training for you?

-The second session I started to just be there and I stopped judging the space.
+The second session, I started to just be there, and I stopped judging the space.
 I started to focus on myself.
-In this session I started to see how this silence and space would be helpful to others.
+In this session, I began to see how this silence and space would be helpful to others.

 What has the facilitation experience been like for you?

-You facilitate groups of 6 people at a time.
-I started working with teenagers first, they definitely process a lot.
-You can see the changes that happen over the course of the 6 sessions.
+You facilitate groups of six people at a time.
+I started working with teenagers first—they definitely process a lot.
+You can see the changes that happen over the course of the six sessions.
 After each session, once participants have left, the facilitator takes photos of each sandtray to keep safe for them.
-In the final sessions, they have the opportunity to ask questions and you facilitate a reflection.
-At the end of 6 weeks they can request a feedback session one on one with the facilitator.
+In the final sessions, they have the opportunity to ask questions, and you facilitate a reflection.
+At the end of six weeks, they can request a feedback session one-on-one with the facilitator.

 Could you share a story from your experience as a facilitator?

-In one group, a man in his 60’s got to week 4 of the process and commented that he always used the same miniatures in his sandtrays each week.
+In one group, a man in his 60s got to week four of the process and commented that he always used the same miniatures in his sandtrays each week.
 He asked if he was maybe not creative.
 I told him that this is his process and that he is using what is meaningful to himself.
-As the 6 weeks finished off, he commented that he enjoyed the play that sandplay allowed him as an adult, saying that it had been a very long time since he had really played.
+As the six weeks finished, he commented that he enjoyed the play that Sandplay allowed him as an adult, saying that it had been a very long time since he had really played.
 He stated that when you stop playing, you enter into adulthood.

 Information about Ukuthula Sandplay

-You can book sandplay sessions for yourself, or for a group.
-Contact Lindi on [email protected]
+You can book Sandplay sessions for yourself, or for a group.
+Contact Lindi at info@ukuthulasandplay.com.

 What is Sandplay?

 Sandplay is a therapeutic technique where each participant has a sandtray (pictured below), full of sand.
-They have access to numerous miniatures and they create a scene with their chosen miniatures in their sandtray.
-Ukuthula uses the Silent Group Sandplay method, up to 6 participants at a time working on their sandtrays.
+They have access to numerous miniatures and create a scene with their chosen miniatures in their sandtray.
+Ukuthula uses the Silent Group Sandplay method, with up to six participants at a time working on their sandtrays.